Skip to Content

 What Is Cellulitis?

 Cellulitis is a common bacterial skin infection.
-Each year in the U.S., doctors diagnose about 14 million cases causing nearly 650,000 hospitalizations.
+Each year in the U.S., doctors diagnose about 14 million cases, causing nearly 650,000 hospitalizations.

 Staphylococcus bacteria can also commonly cause cellulitis.

-Cellulitis risk factors and complications
+Cellulitis risk factors

 Some people are more likely to get cellulitis than others, such as those with: